This information is for reference only. Use it at your own risk,

 Repair techniques

-To replace the piston bearing ring the piston bolt/cap that retains the bearing must be removed.
+Replacing the piston bearing ring requires removing the piston bolt/cap that secures the bearing.
 This is difficult due to the need to counter hold the piston to open the bolt/cap and the small size of the piston.

 The piston has fins that allow for counter holding the piston to open the bolt/cap.
-But manufacturing a special tool for this purpose and providing it for a one time use is cost prohibitive.
-A vice can be used to counter hold the piston.
+However, manufacturing and distributing a specialized tool for this single application is cost-prohibitive.
+A vise can be used to stabilize the piston instead.
 A standard vise would damage the soft aluminum piston.
 Common aluminum and rubber coated aluminum vise jaw liners would also risk damaging the piston.
-Softer nylon vise jaw liners have been tested and found to hold the piston effectively without the risk of damaging it.
+Testing shows that softer nylon vise jaw liners effectively hold the piston without risk of damage.
 Soft vise jaw liners are provided as an associate tool for the repair.
 The liners can also be useful for other delicate component work.

 Due to the small diameter of the piston the piston will spin in the vise jaws with soft vise jaw liners when attempting to remove or install the piston bolt/cap.
 An impact wench easily removes and installs the piston bolt/cap without risk of piston damage.
-Thus an impact wrench and impact socket is needed to perform the repair.
+Therefore, you will need an impact wrench and impact socket to perform the repair.

 Symptoms